ElectronAsh/Jaguar_MiSTer_new/README.md

 Both analog video and HDMI are working, but the sync timings still need a few tweaks, so the image may be shifted slightly.

+Audio doesn't work on many games yet.
+And when it does, it sounds pretty terrible. lol

+This is due to the way the Jag outputs audio using 2-bit (yes, 2-bit) PWM originally, so some work is needed there on the filtering and FIFO logic.

 The core is now using DDR3 for main RAM, and SDRAM for cart loading.
 So SDRAM is *required*.

 The latency of DDR is a bit too high for more games to work correctly.